-Now that the Adobe “CC” release is out there with over 2 million paid customers, some folks are asking us whether the new versions of the applications in the Creative Cloud can read or save older file data/document formats like CS6, CS5, CS4 & CS3…
+Now that the Adobe CC release is becoming widespread with almost 3 million paid customers, some folks are asking us whether the new versions of the tools in the Creative Cloud can read or save older data/document/project file formats like CS6, CS5.5, CS5, CS4 & CS3…

-In fact, with Adobe still offering both CC (aka CS7) and 2012′s CS6 for sale at the same time, file version compatibility is sometimes an important decision point in choosing which release to purchase.
+In fact, with Adobe still offering both CC 2014 (aka CS8) and 2012’s CS6 for sale at the same time, file version compatibility is sometimes an important decision point in choosing which release to purchase.

-In the past, new Adobe product versions have often brought different or expanded file formats to support new features – and customers want to know if their existing projects will easily carry forward with them when they upgrade, or if they will be able to save back to older formats for coworkers or clients who may still be running an earlier version of the tools…
+In the past, new Adobe product versions have often brought different or expanded file formats to support new features – and customers want to know if their existing projects will easily carry forward with them when they upgrade, or if they will be able to save back to older formats for coworkers or clients who may still be running an earlier revision of the programs…

 One of the most common upgrade questions we see out there is asking what’s new, what’s different, what’s better, what’s changed between Adobe CS6 and CS5.5 or CS5?
 Or more fundamentally, what are the key new features in CS6 versus prior versions, even compared to CS4 or CS3?